Spoiler Alert: Your Website Copy Isn’t About You

 Is your content unique?
 Like the above point, you want your information to be valuable – not just a regurgitation of someone else’s valuable content.
 You can provide unique value through effective examples, insightful data, fresh perspectives, and helpful infographics, to name a few.

 Is it readable?
-This one is simple; copy that is easily readable is better, both for the visitor and for SEO purposes.
+This one is simple.
+Easy-to-read copy is better, both for the visitor and for SEO purposes.
 Follow a logical structure, maintain a consistent voice, and avoid long, convoluted sentences.

 We've said it before, and we'll say it again: your website copy isn’t about you.